eandvaag/fusarium_finder/README.md

 - `admin_password`: Password for the site's administrator account.
 - `gpu_index`: Index of GPU device to use.
 If only one GPU is available, this should be 0.
 Use -1 if you want to use the CPU instead.

 To stop the Docker container without removing the PostGreSQL volume, use `./ff_ctl.py --down`.
 The container can then be rebuilt with `./ff_ctl.py --up`.
 To stop the container and remove the PostGreSQL volume, use `./ff_ctl.py --destroy`.

+When a Fusarium Finder Docker instance is created with `./ff_ctl.py -c`, only the administrator account is seeded to the database.
+In order to add regular user accounts, it is necessary to log in as the administrator and add the new user accounts through the administrator web page interface.

 ### Non-Docker Install